ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Abstract

 \section{Abstract}

-\begin{onehalfspace} Although wage inequality has evolved in advanced countries over recent decades, it is unknown the extent to which the evolution of wage inequality is attributable to observed factors such as capital and labor quantities or unobserved factors such as labor-augmenting technology.
-To examine this issue, we estimate an aggregate production function extended to allow for capital\textendash skill complementarity and factor-biased technological change using cross-country panel data and the shift\textendash share instrument.
-Our results indicate that most of the changes in the skill premium are attributed to observed factors including ICT equipment in the majority of OECD countries. {} \\ \textsc{Keywords}: Skill premium; capital\textendash skill complementarity; technological change; information and communication technology (ICT); production function.\\ \textsc{JEL classification}: C33, E23, E24, J24, J31, O50. \end{onehalfspace}
+\begin{onehalfspace} Although wage inequality has evolved in advanced countries over recent decades, it remains unknown the extent to which changes in wage inequality and their differences across countries are attributable to specific capital and labor quantities.
+We examine this issue by estimating a sector-level production function extended to allow for capital\textendash skill complementarity and factor-biased technological change using cross-country and cross-industry panel data.
+Our results indicate that most of the changes in the skill premium are attributable to the relative quantities of ICT equipment, skilled labor, and unskilled labor in the goods and service sectors of the majority of advanced countries. {} \\ \textsc{Keywords}: Skill premium; capital\textendash skill complementarity; technological change; information and communication technology (ICT); production function.\\ \textsc{JEL classification}: C33, E24, J24, J31, O50. \end{onehalfspace}

 \global\long \E{\mathbb{E}}

 {}